 Our kernel tests should serve as correctness tests for compiler intrinsics.
 (Once I get time to organize their distribution.)

-#3 Updated by Christoph Junghans over 7 years ago
+#3 Updated by Christoph Junghans about 8 years ago

 Similar problems on my core i7 with avx256 acceleration for double precision: